spacelift-io/user-documentation/docs/integrations/webhooks.md

 ### Enabling and disabling webhooks

-By default webhooks are enabled which means that they are triggered every time there's a run state change event on the Stack they're attached to.
+By default webhooks are enabled which means that they are triggered every time there's a run state change event on the Stack they are attached to.
 If you want to temporarily disable some of the endpoints, you can do that without having to delete the whole integration.

 To do that, just click on the Edit button on the desired webhook integration section: